lijozech-12/k8s_study/questions-answers/README.md

 kubectl get events --sort-by=.metadata.creationTimestamp > /root/logs.txt

-#to get event logs of pods
+#to get event logs of pods #if they ask about events of pods instead of whole cluster.
 kubectl get events --field-selector involvedObject.name=multi-container-pod
 ```